 Permission to work in the UK

-Most students from non-EEA countries are eligible to work whilst studying in the UK.
-To check your eligibility the first thing you need to do is to look at your passport and see what stamp the UK immigration authorities have given you.
 Most undergraduate students who are studying for over six months are allowed to work part-time during the term of up to 20 hours a week (up to 10 hours per week for foundation courses students) and full-time during the vacations.
 Those on postgraduate courses can usually work up to 20 hours per week throughout the year (there are no vacations on postgraduate courses).

 If your current visa or passport stamp states “No work”, “Employment Prohibited” or that you must “not engage in employment” (unless it also contains the words “consent of the Secretary of State”) you CANNOT work under any condition.
 This would be a breach of your immigration conditions, which is a criminal offence.

-Requirements of the STUDENT VISA (Tier 4)
+Requirements of the student VISA

 One of these responsibilities is to collect evidence of specific interactions with the University, which shows that you are ‘actively engaged in your studies’.
 Failure to comply will result in a mandatory report being issued to UK Visas and Immigration which may affect your permission to work and consequently your leave to remain in the UK.

 It is illegal to employ anyone who does not have the right to work in the UK and employers face severe penalties if they do so.
 Employers of international students will have their own procedures in order to check your continuing confirmation of your right to work.
 If the University issues a report to UK Visas and Immigration about you, you must inform your employer, otherwise you could be working illegally and the penalties for this could be severe.